-Houston and Dallas are cities in Texas more than 240 miles apart.
-They may be very near to each other, but both towns developed differently.
+Houston and Dallas are cities in Texas that are more than 240 miles apart.
+They may be near each other, but both towns developed differently.
 Dallas is not the same as Houston, while Houston significantly sets itself apart from Dallas.
-They both present as the best city to live in.

-Yet, making a decision on which city to choose may need more pondering.
-Since they are distinct, we should highlight critical differences and similarities, as well.
+Yet, deciding which city to choose may need more pondering.
+Since they are distinct, we should also highlight critical differences and similarities.

 Dallas is known for its full-swing Southern charm and has plenty to love about.
 It has top schools, a good job market, and a fantastic food scene.
 You would appreciate living in Dallas and would decide to stay.

-On the other side, Houston is excellent for ethnic diversity with a lot of cultures to offer and explore.
+On the other side, Houston is excellent for ethnic diversity, with many cultures to offer and explore.
 Along with its more than 620 miles of land, it has a thriving job market that attracts people to live.